joananushi/E-commerce/README.md

-# Frontend for E-Commerce Platform
+# E-Commerce Platform with DeepSeek Assistant

+# Frontend:
 ## Overview
 This is the frontend of a modern **E-Commerce Platform**, designed to be fast, scalable, and user-friendly.
 It includes real-time features, a multilingual interface, and a chatbot assistant for enhanced customer experience.